djangonaut-space/program/README.md

 - Every Djangonaut has the same goal and is at a relatively similar level.
 - Programs last three months.
 - Each cohort has access to a private Discord server[^2].
+- Programs receive support from Captains.

-Each week there are "office-hours" facilitated by the Navigators with the expectation that cohort members check-in with a form of status update, ask questions and receives feedback.
-Navigators can rotate in attending these "office-hours".
+Each week there are stand ups facilitated by the Navigators with the expectation that cohort members check-in with a form of status update, ask questions and receives feedback.
+Navigators can rotate in attending these.

+Captains help organise the program and reduce the admin burden for Navigators.
+They are community managers who help orchastrate the warm, welcoming environment at Django we all know and love. :heart:

 [^1]: Having multiple Djangonauts per Navigator scales better than a 1:1 mentorship relationship.
 This has an added benefit that peers can help each other in a community